 Calculate how much you’ll get back using your payroll software.

 How you reclaim the payments depends on how you reported payroll in the relevant tax year.
 If you were reporting payroll information in real time (RTI), include the amount you’re reclaiming in an Employer Payment Summary (EPS).
 Otherwise, you should complete an SP32 form and return to HMRC.
-Access the SP32 form.
+Reclaim statutory payments or National Insurance contributions (SP32).

 SSP is included in gross pay, and PAYE and NICs operate as normal.